-Genetic screening is available at Nurture Fertility.
-If you’d like to discuss the genetic diagnosis options available to you for your IVF cycle, please contact us.
+Genetic embryo testing is available at TFP Nurture Fertility.
+If you’d like to discuss the testing options available to you for your IVF cycle, please contact us.

 Chromosomal abnormality is one of the most common causes of unsuccessful pregnancy.
-If an embryo has too many or too few chromosomes (a condition called aneuploidy) this can have a serious effect on its chances of developing normally into a fetus and then a baby.
-In many cases, embryos with the wrong number of chromosomes stop growing by themselves, and this unfortunately often results in miscarriage.
+If an embryo has too many or too few chromosomes (a condition called aneuploidy) this can have a serious effect on its chances of developing into a fetus and then a healthy baby.
+In many cases, embryos with the wrong number of chromosomes stop growing by themselves, and this unfortunately may result in miscarriage.

-This is no less common with IVF treatment.
+The risk of these genetic issues is no lower with IVF treatment.
 However, the IVF process enables us to monitor the development of multiple embryos at the same time.
-We can provide various levels of genetic screening during treatment, to help us select embryos with normal chromosomes, which have the best chance of developing into a healthy pregnancy.
+We can provide PGT-A alongside IVF treatment, to help us select embryos with the correct number of chromosomes which may increase the chance of a healthy pregnancy for some patients.

-The pre genetic screening we offer is Next Generation Sequencing from embryo biopsy.
+The type of testing we offer is Next Generation Sequencing (NGS) from embryo biopsy at the blastocyst stage.

-The first few stages of an IVF cycle that involves PGS are no different from any other.
+The first few stages of an IVF cycle that incorporates PGT-A are no different from any other.

-The embryos that develop will be examined and you will be advised if they are suitable for biopsy which will take place on day 5 or day 6.
-A small sample of cells (called a biopsy) within the embryo are taken using a needle.
-The sample of cells is called a biopsy and we make sure that we take this from the cells which will go onto make the placenta so that we do not damage the cells that will make the baby.
-The biopsy samples are placed in tubes and sent to the genetics laboratory.
-The genetic test takes 4 weeks to process so your embryos are frozen until we have the result.
+Any embryos that develop to the blastocyst stage will be assessed and you will be advised if they are suitable for biopsy on day 5 or day 6 of their development.
+A small sample of cells from the embryo is removed using a needle by an embryologist.
+The sample of cells is called a biopsy and we take this from the group of cells which will go on to form the placenta to reduce the risk of damage to the cells that will form the baby.
+The biopsy samples are placed in tubes and sent to a specialist genetics laboratory in Nottingham.
+The genetic testing takes approximately 4 weeks to process so your embryos are frozen until we have the results.